pipefunc/pipefunc/docs/source/faq.md

 Handling multiple outputs allows for more modular and reusable functions in your pipelines.
 It's particularly useful when a function computes multiple related values that might be used independently by different downstream functions.
+This way, you can avoid recomputing the same values multiple times and can mix and match the outputs as needed.

 ## What is the difference between `pipeline.run` and `pipeline.map`?